Jewish history: Byzantine period (324–638 CE)

 In the beginning of the 5th century, the Emperor Theodosius issued a set of decrees establishing official persecution of Jews.
 Jews were not allowed to own slaves, build new synagogues, hold public office or try cases between a Jew and a non-Jew.
 Intermarriage between Jew and non-Jew was made a capital offence, as was the conversion of Christians to Judaism.
 Theodosius did away with the Sanhedrin and abolished the post of Nasi.
 Under the Emperor Justinian, the authorities further restricted the civil rights of Jews, and threatened their religious privileges.
 The emperor interfered in the internal affairs of the synagogue, and forbade, for instance, the use of the Hebrew language in divine worship.
 Those who disobeyed the restrictions were threatened with corporal penalties, exile, and loss of property.
-The Jews at Borium, not far from Syrtis Major, who resisted the Byzantine General Belisarius in his campaign against the Vandals, were forced to embrace Christianity, and their synagogue was converted to a church.
+The Jews at Borium, not far from Syrtis Major, who resisted the Byzantine general Belisarius in his campaign against the Vandals, were forced to embrace Christianity, and their synagogue was converted to a church.

 Justinian and his successors had concerns outside the province of Judea, and he had insufficient troops to enforce these regulations.
 As a result, the 5th century was a period when a wave of new synagogues were built, many with beautiful mosaic floors.
 Jews adopted the rich art forms of the Byzantine culture.
 Jewish mosaics of the period portray people, animals, menorahs, zodiacs, and Biblical characters.
 Excellent examples of these synagogue floors have been found at Beit Alpha (which includes the scene of Abraham sacrificing a ram instead of his son Isaac along with a zodiac), Tiberius, Beit Shean, and Tzippori.

 The precarious existence of Jews under Byzantine rule did not long endure, largely due to the explosion of the Muslim religion out of the remote Arabian peninsula (where large populations of Jews resided, see History of the Jews under Muslim Rule for more).
 The Muslim Caliphate ejected the Byzantines from the Holy Land (or the Levant, defined as modern Israel, Jordan, Lebanon and Syria) within a few years of their victory at the Battle of Yarmouk in 636.
 Numerous Jews fled the remaining Byzantine territories in favour of residence in the Caliphate over the subsequent centuries.

-The size of the Jewish community in the Byzantine Empire was not affected by attempts by some emperors (most notably Justinian) to forcibly convert the Jews of Anatolia to Christianity, as these attempts met with very little success.
+The size of the Jewish community in the Byzantine Empire was not affected by attempts by some emperors to forcibly convert the Jews of Anatolia to Christianity, as these attempts met with very little success.
 Historians continue to research the status of the Jews in Asia Minor under Byzantine rule. (for a sample of views, see, for instance, J. Starr The Jews in the Byzantine Empire, 641–1204; S. Bowman, The Jews of Byzantium; R. Jenkins Byzantium; Averil Cameron, "Byzantines and Jews: Recent Work on Early Byzantium", Byzantine and Modern Greek Studies 20 (1996)).
 No systematic persecution of the type endemic at that time in Western Europe (pogroms, the stake, mass expulsions, etc.) has been recorded in Byzantium.
 Much of the Jewish population of Constantinople remained in place after the conquest of the city by Mehmet II.